cs414-byte-mechanics/cs414-f19-001-ByteMechanics/ClientServerCommFormats.md

 ## unregisterUser

-This object will be sent by clients when communicating with the server.
+This communication type will be sent by clients when communicating with the server.
 It will be sent by a client to the server whenever a user would like to unregister from the site.
 The server will then remove the user's data associated with their account from the database.

 ```javascript
 {